Talk to a lawyer

 • Objection letters and appeal filings

-This not only supports your claims but becomes crucial during litigation or mediation.
+Documentation is crucial during litigation or mediation.

 9. Stay Vigilant and Respect Deadlines

-• Filing deadlines for court references or appeals
+• Deadlines for court references or appeals

 • Any public hearing or notice related to the acquisition